Crime Prevention, Education and Awareness

 ● Campus Safety is located in the center of campus off Library Courtyard.
 To contact Campus Safety call 502.873.4444 or simply 4444 from any campus phone.

-● Campus Safety is coordinated through Student Development & Campus Life, with a force of 12 officers supplied through a contract with Universal Protection Services.
-These men and women participate in ongoing training to upgrade their skills each year.
+● Campus Safety is coordinated through the Dean of Operations, with a force of 12 officers supplied through a contract with Universal Protection Services.
+These security officers participate in ongoing training to upgrade their skills each year.
 All have been trained in emergency medical procedures, First Aid and CPR.
 They conduct foot, Segway and bicycle patrols of the campus and residence hall areas 24 hours a day.
 On campus, the officers enforce university policies outlined in the Student Handbook.
 They also work very closely with the Louisville Metro Police Department, as well as with the state and federal agencies, to assist them with incidents that may occur on and off-campus.
 The Louisville Metro Police Department‘s 4th District Office is only three to five minutes from campus.

 ● Campus Safety enforces University policies regarding alcohol, the use of controlled substances, and weapons.
 Illegal drugs are not permitted on campus.
 Firearms and dangerous weapons of any type are not permitted in the residence halls or on campus by students or employees other than as may be required by the Department of Campus Safety.
 Intentional use, possession, or sale of firearms or other dangerous weapons by students is strictly forbidden and is a violation of the student Code of Conduct.